Delhi Games will meet standard, foreign minister says

 When it came to the safety of those taking part, no compromises would be made, Mr Krishna added.

-Commonwealth Games Federation president Mike Fennell is due to arrive in Delhi on Thursday for a meeting with Indian Prime Minister Manmohan Singh to discuss the problems the event, which begins on 3 October.'Critical time'
+Commonwealth Games Federation president Mike Fennell is due to arrive in Delhi on Thursday for a meeting with Indian Prime Minister Manmohan Singh to discuss the problems the event, which begins on 3 October.

 The event has been plagued by construction delays, allegations of corruption and a dengue fever outbreak in the Indian capital.